Tesla CEO Musk puts US$100 million jolt into quest for carbon removal

 "I don’t think we are currently doomed," Musk said.
 "If we keep going, complacent, there is some risk of non linear climate change."

-Carbon capture projects have already drawn backing from Silicon Valley startups aiming for a technological solution to climate change, public officials worried about the slow pace of cutting emissions, and emitters including oil companies seeking to offset their climate impacts.
+Carbon capture projects have already drawn backing from Silicon Valley startups, public officials worried about the slow pace of cutting emissions, and emitters including oil companies seeking to offset their climate impacts.

 The technology is not yet commercially viable.
 Removing carbon costs more than US$300 per metric tonne in a world that each year emits greenhouse gases equivalent to about 50 billion tonnes of carbon dioxide.
 By 2050, some 10 billion tonnes of carbon capture may be needed, by some estimates.